33 Types of Ants in South Carolina

 Nylanderia vividula, also known as the field crazy ant, is one of the most common types of ants in South Carolina.

-It is often confused with Pheidole moerens, a species found throughout the southeastern United States.
+It is often confused with Pheidole moerens, a species in the southeastern United States.
 Field crazy ants are typically light brown or yellowish brown and have 6-segmented antennae.

-Besides, they can be identified by their long legs and antennae that are longer than their body length.
+Besides, they can be identified by their long legs and antennae longer than their body length.
 These ants generally nest outdoors under stones or logs.

-However, they can nest indoors if there is an abundance of warmth and water present near where they nest.
+However, they can nest indoors if warmth and water are abundant and present near where they nest.

 13. Common Army Ant